-However, there is a whole range of other knowledge and skills in accordance with section 2(2i) of the Support of Research, Experimental Development and Innovations Act, which are expected to be the results of applied research and innovation and they can be used for practical solution of the identified problem or significantly support it.
+However, there is a whole range of other knowledge and skills in accordance with section 2(2i) of the Support of Research, Experimental Development and Innovations Act, which are expected to be the results of applied research, experimental development and innovation.
 For this reason, the Programme shall be evaluated not only on the basis of outputs according to the current Methodology for evaluating the research organisations and the special-purpose aid programmes, but also on the basis of knowledge, skills and impacts acquired, as part of the Programme evaluation.